benmatselby/sublime-phpcs/README.md

 - Ability to run PHP_CodeSniffer
 - Ability to run php -l on the open file
 - Ability to run PHP Mess Detector on the open file
-- Ability to run Scheck on the open file
 - Show cached results from PHP_CodeSniffer in open file
 - Show errors in the Quick Panel
 - Show errors in the Gutter